 Ambulance drivers have a challenging job.
-They are expected to act as quickly as possible in responding to emergent circumstances while also trying not to injure any other individuals at the time.
+They are expected to respond as quickly as possible to emergent circumstances while also trying not to injure any other individuals during the emergency.

 La.
 R.S. §32:24 states:

 The foregoing provisions shall not relieve the driver or rider of an authorized vehicle from the duty to drive or ride with due regard for the safety of all persons, nor shall such provisions protect the driver or rider from the consequences of his reckless disregard for the safety of others.

 In other words, an emergency vehicle operator may be able to violate certain traffic laws, but they must still maintain a high standard of care with respect to the safety of others.

 If you want to succeed in your lawsuit against an ambulance operator, you must work with an experienced Louisiana car accident attorney to prove that they acted recklessly enough to jeopardize the safety of others.

 Because an ambulance may be speeding, it is possible for an accident to cause very serious injuries.
 If you have been hit by an ambulance and suffered injuries, it is important to consult an experienced attorney who is familiar with the special laws that apply to ambulance drivers and emergency vehicles.

 Kiefer & Kiefer is one of Louisiana’s most successful personal injury law firms, having recovered tens of millions of dollars for its clients.
 If you would like to discuss your case, please contact Kiefer& Kiefer today.